chrisluedtke/pyflashcards/pyflashcards/cards/06 Linear Regression.md

 What is **Multi-Collinearity**?
 Why is it a problem for OLS regression?

 ## A
-**Multi-Collinearity**? means that two columns are linearly dependant on or related to each other.
+**Multi-Collinearity** means that two columns are linearly dependant on or related to each other.
 This is problematic for OLS because the determinant of the X matrix will be zero, causing it to not be invertible.
 This will greatly harm models that are calculated using the linear algebra approach to Ordinary Least Squares regression.

 A common "trap" is using one-hot-encoding on a binary variable, which produces two columns that are perfect opposites of each other.